 Saving the best for last, on the final day, we will weave through the famous Giant Sequoia Groves passing the enormous General Sherman Tree and passing near the Giant Forrest Museum before returning back to the Trailhead and saying our farewells.

 We include backpacks, sleeping bags, sleeping pads, tents, and eating utensils at NO EXTRA COST as needed.
 All profits from our guided trips go towards our non-profit youth summer camp program.

 Note: All trips are subject to Lasting Adventures obtaining the necessary wilderness permits.
 Although our success rate is 98%, should we not obtain the exact trail-head, a trip of equal quality will be obtained.
 Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 Lasting Adventures is recognized for its commitment to safety and risk management.
 Summits will not be attempted when clouds are in close proximity.

-2017 SNOWPACK UPDATE: Our snowpack this winter is at 193% of normal.
-We anticipate a late opening for the Yosemite High Country with snow prevalent into July and beyond at higher elevations.
+2017 SNOWPACK UPDATE: Our snowpack this winter is at 180% and growing.
+We anticipate a late opening for the High Country with snow prevalent into July and beyond at higher elevations.
 River, creek, and waterfall flow will be at high and sometimes dangerous levels.
-Mosquitoes will also be extreme at periods this season.
-Any trips through late June and early July can be impacted and back-up itineraries will be offered when necessary.
+Any trips through mid-late June can be impacted and back-up itineraries will be offered when necessary.